astrorafael/twisted-mqtt/README.md

 Your MQTT Publisher service should configure a couple of things in the `connectToBroker()` method:

 * The MQTT protocol `onDisconnection` attribute storing a callback that will be invoked when a disconnection occurs.
-* The maximun Window Size - that is - how many asynchronous PUBLISH request you will issue in a row to the library, before getting and acknowledge from the Broker (Qos=1 and 2 only)
+* The maximun Window Size - that is - how many asynchronous PUBLISH request you will issue in a row to the library, before getting and acknowledge from the Broker (Qos=1 and 2 only).
+By thefault, the window size is 1 and this guarantees in-order delivery of published messages.

 This example additionally starts a periodic task to publish sample data.